mathertel/gfxDraw/docs/widgets.md

 # gfxDraw Widgets

-The `gfxDrawObject` class implements the necessary steps to draw an object based on a path with transformation and coloring options.
+The `gfxDrawWidget` class implements the necessary steps to draw an object based on a path with transformation and coloring options.
 This class simplifies drawing by avoiding using the gfxDraw basic functions.

 * All transformations are combined into a transformation matrix to avoid intermediate transformations with rounding